wadewilsones/mood-app/README.md

     port:5432,

 ```
-4. Create role and add tables from database.sql to your previous created database.
+4. Create a role and add tables from database.sql to your previously created database.
-5. For getting Weather API you will need your own API key from https://openweathermap.org/api.
+5. To get Weather API you will need your own API key from https://openweathermap.org/api.
 After you had obtained it, you can change Weather.js.
-6.

 ```javascript

 const API_KEY = 'type ypur API here'

 ```

-7. Run localhost
+6. Run localhost

 ```
 npm run serve
 ```

-6. Go to client folder and run react app
+7. Go to client folder and run react app

 ```
 cd client